hashicorp/vagrant/website/source/docs/cli/cloud.html.md

 **Command: `vagrant cloud provider`**

-The `cloud provider` command is used to manage CRUD operations for all `provider` entities on Vagrant Cloud.
+The `cloud provider` command is used to manage the life cycle operations for all `provider` entities on Vagrant Cloud.

 * [`create`](#cloud-provider-create)
 * [`delete`](#cloud-provider-delete)